not-so-BigGAN: Generating High-Fidelity Images on Small Compute with Wavelet-based Super-Resolution: Experiments

 \paragraph{Hyperparameters and Setup.} For the deterministic encoder using wavelet transformation, we instantiate it with biorthogonal 2.2 wavelet.
-We use three sets of hyperparameters for training the three components of \wt.
-One set of hyperparameters is used for the sampler of \wt, another for the first-level decoder of \wt, and another for the second-level decoder of \wt.
 For the \wt sampler, we use a batch size of 512 and learning rates of $10^{-4}$ and $4 \times 10^{4}$ for the generator and discriminator, respectively.
-For the first-level decoder, we use a batch size of $128$ and a learning rate of $10^{-4}$.
+For the pre-training of ESRGAN-W and ESRGAN-P with L1 loss, we use a batch size of 32, and the learning rate is initialized $1 \times 10^{-4}$ and decayed by a factor of 2 every $2 \times 10^{5}$ mini-batch updates.
+During adversarial training of ESRGAN-W and ESRGAN-P, the learning rate is set to $1 \times 10^{-4}$ and halved at $[50k, 100k]$ iterations.
+In the case of the UNet-decoders, for the first-level decoder, we use a batch size of $128$ and a learning rate of $10^{-4}$.
 For the second-level decoder, we use the same learning rate as the first-level decoder, but a smaller batch size of $64$.
-We allocate two GPUs to the \wt sampler, one GPU to the first-level decoder, and one GPU to the second-level decoder during training.
+We allocate two GPUs to the \wt sampler, and the other two for the decoders.
+For the UNet-decoder, this implies one GPU per level.
 Each component is trained in parallel and independently from each other.
-To train the BigGAN baseline model at the native resolution of $256 \times 256$, we use the same learning rates as for the \wt sampler and a recommended batch size of $2048$ \cite{biggan}.
+To train the BigGAN baseline model at the native resolution of $256 \times 256$, we use the same learning rates as for the \wt sampler and a recommended batch size of $2048$ \citep{biggan}.
 The baseline model trains with eight GPUs, instead of four like with \wt, to meet its large memory requirement, given the batch size and resolution of the image.
 We provide training and evaluation code for \wt sampler and the other models, respectively here: \url{https://anonymous.4open.science/r/ca7a3f2e-5c27-48bd-a3bc-2dceadc138c1/}.

-\paragraph{Truncation Trick} The BigGAN model can trade off sample diversity for image fidelity using the "truncation trick" \cite{biggan}.
-This trick consists of reducing the variance of the sampling noise distribution (truncation level) which improves IS and worsens FID.
-For this reason, we evaluate each model with four different levels of truncation, $[1.0, 0.4, 0.1, 0.01]$.
-To further explore the effect of the truncation trick on the \wt model, we evaluate \wt with finer-grained truncation levels: $[1.0, 0.8, 0.6, 0.5, 0.4, 0.2, 0.1, 0.01]$.